-2 shot at New Mexico high school, police say
+2 students killed at New Mexico high school, police say, shooter dead

-The shooter was later reported to be "down," said Shana Reeves, director of communications for the larger nearby city of Farmington.
-She did not say if "down" meant injured, dead or captured, and did not say if anybody else was injured or whether the shooter was a student or visitor.

-No injured people have been transported from Aztec High School to the San Juan Regional Medical Center in Farmington, according to hospital spokeswoman Laura Werbner.
+No information has been released as to whether the shooter was a student at the school or a visitor.

+The San Juan County Sheriff's Office reported earlier that the shooter was dead, and Aztec Mayor Sally Burbridge confirmed there is no more threat to the community.

-Aztec, in San Juan County, is a small town in northwest New Mexico, about three hours from Albuquerque, and Farmington authorities assisted in the shooting.
+Aztec, in San Juan County, is a small town in northwest New Mexico, about three hours from Albuquerque, and Farmington authorities assisted in the response to the shooting.

 Officials were working on clearing the buildings before the shooter was reported down, according to San Juan County CEO Kim Carpenter.

-Note: Correction: An earlier version of this story incorrectly spelled Aztec High School.
-The article has been updated with the correct spelling.